Spotted Lanternfly Public Meetings

 Lycorma delicatula, commonly known as the Spotted Lanternfly (SLF), is a new invasive insect that has spread throughout southeastern Pennsylvania since its discovery in Berks County in 2014.
 SLF presents a significant threat to Pennsylvania agriculture, including the grape, tree-fruit, hardwood and nursery industries, which collectively are worth nearly $18 billion to the state's economy.

 The public can do a great deal to stop the spread of this invasive insect.
 Learn more at a public meeting near you.
+Select an available date and location from the dropdown.

 - How to identify spotted lanternfly